American Indian College

-Nelson American Indian College (Nelson AIC) is a private Christian college in Phoenix, Arizona.
-It was originally founded in 1957 by missionary Alta Washburn who saw the great need to prepare Native Americans for church ministry.
+Nelson American Indian College (Nelson AIC) is a private Christian college in Phoenix, Arizona, United States.
+It was originally founded in 1957 by missionary Alta Washburn, who saw a need to prepare Native Americans for church ministry.
 Nelson AIC educates students from about 25 tribes but welcomes students of all ethnicities.
 It is a regional Assemblies of God college.
 In 2016, it became a campus of Nelson University (formerly Southwestern Assemblies of God University, or SAGU) and now shares that university's accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 History

 Nelson AIC was established in 1957 as a Bible institute.
 Over years of Pentecostal ministry, it has changed location three times and has grown into a regionally accredited college offering multiple degree programs.
 In September 2007, to commemorate the fiftieth anniversary of the college's establishment, Nelson AIC began a new "Jubilee Walkway" connecting the parking lot with the Henson Memorial Chapel.
 In 2016, AIC partnered with Nelson University, formerly Southwestern Assemblies of God University (SAGU), in Waxahachie, Texas, becoming Nelson AIC.